Raja asks secular, democratic forces to oust BJP from power

 The senior Left leader said the Constitution stands for inclusiveness, equality and fraternity.
 "The Constitution says we the people of India.
 It does not say we the Hindus or Christians or Muslims.
 Please all join hands to stop the BJP-RSS' gameplan to make India a Hindu Rashtra", Raja said.

 The CPI general secretary said India does not belong to Narendra Modi and Amit Shah alone.
 "We saw what had happened in some countries of Europe where such an act (CAA) was in force.
-A similar situation will happen in India if such an Act is in force in India," Raja said.
+A similar situation will happen in India if such an Act is in force in India," Raja said without elaborating.

-He said the "BJP Hatao, Desh Bachao" campaign would be launched to reach out to every state and every corner of the country.
-Saluting young men and women who are on the path of agitation in the country, Raja said, "We have to understand why there is so much agitation on roads.
-This agitation is to save our country, our Constitution."
-PTI SUS NN RMS RMS RMS.
+He said a "BJP Hathao, Desh Bachao" campaign would be launched to reach out to every state and every corner of the country, the CPI leader said.
+Later, asked about reservations of the CPI(M) and the Congress in West Bengal about launching a united fight with the Trinamool Congress against the BJP, Raja told reporters that situations are different in each state.

+"We work together at the national level.
+A coordination is there among secular democratic parties inside Parliament.
+Fascism is our common threat," he said.
+Asked about the last week's firing on anti-CAA protesters in Murshidabad district, which the Congress and the CPI(M) alleged was by TMC-sheltered miscreants, Raja said, "I don't know what exactly happened in Bengal, but I know what is happening in Delhi."
+In Delhi, BJP leaders including ministers are instigating people and making provocative statements about peaceful anti-CAA protests in Shaheen Bagh, Jamia Milia and the JNU, he alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)